Breazile/MandoPuter/MandoaDecode.md

 The MandoAF font is based on the [Star Wars: The Mandalorian: The Ultimate Visual Guide](https://starwars.fandom.com/wiki/Star_Wars:_The_Mandalorian:_The_Ultimate_Visual_Guide), and has better typeface spacing compared to Mando Alban's Bane (at least for MandoPuter Use).

 I have a modified version of the MandoAF font with the corrected L glyph (upside down V glyph which is consistent with the 2004 font).
+I call it the [MandoPuter Font](https://github.com/Breazile/MandoPuter/blob/master/MandoPuter.otf).
 In addition, I have updated the J glyph to an upside down version of the 8 glyph (same as the current L glyph).
 The glyph was seen on a gauntlet, but we do not know which character this is assigned to.
 J is my best guess looking at the 2004 font, and was a duplicate of the I glyph in the MandoAF font anyway.

 ## Original Series Font